vishal21004/SocketStudy/README.md

-## NAME: VISHAL M.A
-## REGISTER NUMBER:212222230177

 # Ex.No:1a  			Study of Socket Programming
+## NAME : VISHAL M.A
+## REG NO : 212222230177
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction:

  	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
 This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.
 ## Understanding Socket Programming:
 	Socket programming involves the use of sockets, which serve as endpoints for communication.
 A socket is identified by an IP address and a port number, and it facilitates data transfer between a client and a server.
 The two main types of sockets are Stream Sockets, which provide a reliable, connection-oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
 ## Key Concepts in Socket Programming:
 1.Sockets
 •	A socket is a software representation of a communication endpoint in a network.